BeatriceMarsili/Twitter-network/README.md

 Results are then saved in a newly created 'data' directory as JSON files (one for each of the accounts provided in the call).

-#TODO: script to obtain followers of the retrieved followers (based on a threshold to  identify bigger accounts)